 Note - From Lost to Found Travel is not a licensed insurer, a designated insurance licensee, or an insurance expert.
 As per Pennsylvania insurance regulations, we recommend that you consult with licensed insurance or evacuation services vendors as part of any purchase decision.

 We recommend Squaremouth for trip cancellation, trip interruption, baggage delay/loss and supplemental medical expense insurance.
 We recommend Global Rescue for best-in-class medical and security evacuation services.

-Passports and Visas –All U.S. citizens traveling to India, Dhaka (Bangladesh) and Sri Lanka require a valid passport and tourist visa.
+Passports and Visas –All U.S. citizens traveling to India and Sri Lanka require a valid passport and tourist visa.
 Information on how to obtain or renew a U.S. passport can be found here.
-Travelers to India can apply for a 60-day, double-entry tourist visa through the government's website locatedhere.Travelers to Dhaka and travelers to India who desire a multiple-entry visa or a visa duration longer than 60 days are advised to utilize a third-party visa service.
-Examples of third-party visa services include G3 Visas & Passports, A. Briggs, VisaCentral and VisaHQ, among others.
+Travelers to India can apply for a one year or five year, multiple-entry tourist visa through the government's website locatedhere.Travelers to Sri Lanka can apply for a 30-day, double-entry tourist visa through the government's website located here.
+Travelers may also choose to utilize a third-party visa service such as G3 Visas & Passports, A. Briggs, VisaCentral or VisaHQ.
 These companies can also expedite the processing of passport applications for a fee.
-Travelers to Sri Lanka can apply for a 30-day, single-entry tourist visa through the government's website located here.